ricardoom/dominotrono/content/custom/wd.md

      {{< copy_wrapper
       class="details-grid__twentyWords copy-block__left" >}}
       Following the essential and more fundamental elements are components derived by compositing together the core elements.
-These tend towards more complex arrangements; again, the essential nature of these elements is their relationship to their origins within the ecosystem.
-Of primary importance is navigation.
-For both small and large screens, I devised a simple and flexible solution where designers or engineers could easily add any number of navigation items.
+These tend towards more complex arrangements.
+The essential nature of these elements is their relationship to their origins within the ecosystem.
     {{< /copy_wrapper>}}

     {{< image_cld